Codium-ai/pr-agent/Usage.md

 pat = "YOUR_PAT_TOKEN"
 ```

-##### Azure DevOps webhook
+##### Azure DevOps Webhook
-To allow triggering from azure webhook, you need to manually [add webhook](https://learn.microsoft.com/en-us/azure/devops/service-hooks/services/webhooks?view=azure-devops)
-of type "Pull request created" to trigger a review, or "Pull request commented on" to trigger any supported comment with /<command> <args> comment on the relevant PR.
-note the for "Pull request commented on" trigger, only API v2.0 is supported.
+To trigger from an Azure webhook, you need to manually [add a webhook](https://learn.microsoft.com/en-us/azure/devops/service-hooks/services/webhooks?view=azure-devops).
+Use the "Pull request created" type to trigger a review, or "Pull request commented on" to trigger any supported comment with /<command> <args> comment on the relevant PR.
+Note that for the "Pull request commented on" trigger, only API v2.0 is supported.

-To use webhook security, you need to configure webhook user name and password, both on the server and azure devops webhook.
-These will be sent as basic Auth data by thewebhook with each request:
+For webhook security, configure the webhook username and password on both the server and Azure DevOps webhook.
+These will be sent as basic Auth data by the webhook with each request:
 ```
 [azuredevops_server]
 webhook_username = "<basic auth user>"